About The Home Society

 “You are never too old to set another goal or to dream a new dream.”

-2020-2021 – Home Society assisted St. Joseph’s Healthcare Foundation and Hamilton Health Sciences Foundation in purchasing equipment and delivering services to vulnerable seniors during the Covid-19 Pandemic.
+2020 – The pandemic brought on a number of hardships especially for hospitals.
+The Home Society recognized the need and donated $500,000 to assist St. Joseph’s Healthcare Foundation and Hamilton Health Sciences Foundation in purchasing equipment and delivering services to vulnerable older adults.

 2020-2021 – When the pandemic shut down places of worship, the Home Society decided to donate their resources by renovating the out-dated and inaccessible Chapel located inside the retirement community of St. Elizabeth Village.
 After six months of renovation that involved building new accessible washrooms, accessible walkways, new non-slip flooring, new brighter lighting, new architectural features and accessible seating, new roof and eavestroughs with a cost of just under three-quarters of a million dollars, the Home Society was proud to donate the chapel back to the Village and renamed it the Sister Elisabeth Memorial Chapel (in honour of the founder.)
 In January 2021, the Home Society along with the owners of the Village, Zest Communities held a ribbon cutting ceremony to reopen the chapel to the public.
 SISTER ELISABETH MEMORIAL CHAPEL (ST. ELIZABETH VILLAGE) – YouTube

 Home Society is building a brighter future for people who wish to age in place.
-One of our upcoming initiatives is the Home Society Channel, an online resource where seniors and their family members can access a variety of helpful news, information, and entertainment programming from the comfort of their own home.
-Coming in 2022
+One of our recent initiatives is Silver Services TV, an online resource where seniors and their family members can access a variety of helpful news, information, and entertainment programming from the comfort of their own home.

 - Seniors-focused Podcasts